nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all persons : `list` or `l`

-Shows a list of all persons in the address book.
+Shows a list of all persons in NetBook.

 Format: `list`

 ### Editing a person : `edit` or `ed`

-Edits an existing person in the address book.
+Edits an existing person in NetBook.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [o/ORGANIZATION] [d/LAST SEEN] [r/REMARK] [pr/PRIORITY]  [t/TAG]…​`